Last Updated on October 6, 2024 by Maged kamel

 Introduction to Numerical Analysis by using numerical methods, which are techniques by which mathematical problems are formulated to be solved with arithmetic operations again and again.

-It is important as an introduction to numerical analysis to find the difference between Numerical and analytical methods and to understand what is a polynomial.
-Numerical methods provide an approximation to the problem in question, while the analytical method gives exact solutions with more time-consuming.
+As an introduction to numerical analysis, it is important to distinguish between Numerical and analytical methods and understand polynomials.
+Numerical methods approximate the problem in question, while analytical methods give exact solutions that are more time-consuming.

-Numerical methods only give the solution at a certain point, like finite difference and finite element; these methods are considered Numerical since they give results at certain points.
+Numerical methods, like finite difference and finite element, only give the solution at a certain point; these methods are considered Numerical because they give results at certain points.
+The next slide image shows the difference between analytical and numerical methods.

 Definition of the Quadratic function.

 A quadratic function is a function that can be expressed in the form of f(x)=ax^2+bx+c.
-There are three cases to get real solutions.
+There are three cases in which real solutions are needed.
 Depending on the relation between b^2 and 4ac.
 The complete illustration is shown in the next slide image.

 a is the coefficient of x2, b is the coefficient of x, and c is a constant term.